The effects of the pandemic are becoming crystal clear as to how it’s affecting the commercial real estate industry

 As we continue to march into and through this brutal recession, business owners and executive teams will look to lean down their cost structure, and this coming soft market is good news for tenants that occupy office space and have leases expiring in 2021-2023.
 As we head into the holiday season, it’s always a time for reflection and appreciation.
 We are all looking forward to getting 2020 behind us, and we are also looking forward to representing our tenant clients in the new year.
 Make no mistake, we are heading into the softest market in two decades, where choices have never been better, and with rents and free rent that have not been this tenant-favorable in a decade.
 This is not the end of office space.
 Great companies will always seek out great space for their teams.
 Better to think of it like a 30-50% off sale.

-Owen Rice is an executive vice president at Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Owen Rice is an executive managing director at Hughes Marino, a global corporate real estate advisory firm that specializes in representing tenants and buyers.
 Contact Owen at 1-844-662-6635 or owen@hughesmarino.com to learn more.